of Attacks: 1

 Her chariot dragons serve her willingly

-and will come to her telepathic call,
+and will come to her telepathic

-They are young brass dragons, who pull
+They are young brass

-her chariot (move 24”) for a fixed term in
+her chariot (move 24”) for a fixed term

-return for learning their first spell.
+return for learning their 1st spell.
 They

-have the usual hit die, etc. for their species
+have the usual hit die, etc. for their

-and are able to talk but not use
+and are able to talk but not USE

 spells yet.